65803 Didymos: Naming

 This minor planet was named "Didymos", Greek for "twin", due to its binary nature.
 The name was suggested by the discoverer, University of Arizona Lunar and Planetary Laboratory astronomer Joseph L. "Joe" Montani, who made the naming proposal to the International Astronomical Union after the binary nature of the object was detected.
 The approved naming citation was published on 13 July 2004 (M.P.C.
 52326).

 The proper name for the satellite Didymos B comes from the word "Dimorphos", Greek for "having two forms".
-The meaning of the name represents how the form of Dimorphos's orbit will change after the collision with NASA’s Double Asteroid Redirection Test (DART) spacecraft, though in fact the change will be only a very slight change in its orbital parameters.
+The meaning of the name represents how the form of Dimorphos's orbit will change after the collision with NASA's Double Asteroid Redirection Test (DART) spacecraft, though in fact the change will be only a very slight change in its orbital parameters.
 Appropriately, Dimorphos serves dual roles as both a test target and as a part of a blueprint for a modality for future planetary protection.
 The name of the moon was suggested by planetary scientist Kleomenis Tsiganis at the Aristotle University of Thessaloniki, Greece.

+Two boulders (saxa) have been given names of traditional drums.